 The Company is committed to strong environmental, social and governance practices and related disclosure.
 We are committed to enhancing the value of our sustainability platform through open and transparent communications with our stakeholders.
-The Company's sustainability objectives are designed to support the Company's vision and strategic principles through measures to:
+As overseen and guided by the ESG Committee of the Board, the Company's sustainability objectives are designed to support the Company's vision and strategic principles through measures to:

-- reduce energy and water consumption;
+- · reduce energy and water consumption;

 - increase profitability at our hotels;

-- proactively manage environmental risks;
+- · proactively manage environmental risks;

 - · increase diversity, equity and inclusion initiatives; and

 - make positive contributions to communities.

 In the interest of assisting shareholders with a better understanding of the Company's environmental, social and governance performance, in 2021 the Company issued its first annual Corporate Responsibility Report on its website.
 This report was updated in January 2022 and included new disclosures in compliance with TCFD and SASB and reporting in line with GRI standards.
 At the end of May 2022, the Company issued its second annual Corporate Responsibility Report which it then updated in March 2023 to include GRESB scoring, information on data verification and other ESG-related disclosure.
+In December 2023, the Company issued its 2022 Corporate Responsibility Report.
 The report may be found in the Responsibility section of the Company's website: https://chathamlodgingtrust.com.